Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Introduction

 The aim of this paper is to develop the study of Cohen-Macaulay representations which can be seen as ``next simple'' from finite representation type, from the point of view of tilting theory and cluster tilting theory.
 We introduce the notion of {\it hereditary representation type}, construct some examples of such rings, and apply it to give some classification results.

 Let us explain how this notion is motivated.
 Let $k$ be a field, and let $R$ be a commutative Noetherian $k$-algebra which we assume to be Gorenstein.
-Then the category $\CM R$ is naturally a Frobenius category, hence the stable category $\sCM R$ is triangulated.
-It is also canonically equivalent to the {\it singularity category} $\Db(\mod R)/\Kb(\proj R)$ of Buchweitz \cite{Bu86} and Orlov \cite{Or04}, which are actively studied from many branches such as representation theory, algebraic geometry, mirror symmetry, and so on.
-When $R$ is $\Z$-graded, we similarly have the graded singularity category $\sCM^\Z\!R$.
+Then the stable category $\sCM R$ of Cohen-Macaulay modules is triangulated, which is also canonically equivalent to the {\it singularity category} $\Db(\mod R)/\Kb(\proj R)$ of Buchweitz \cite{Bu86} and Orlov \cite{Or04}.
+It has been actively studied from many perspectives such as representation theory of rings and groups, algebraic geometry, mirror symmetry, and so on.

 Beyond finite representation type an effective way of studying Cohen-Macaulay representations is tilting theory.
-It aims at giving equivalences among various triangulated categories arising from different contexts, for example realizing the singularity categories as derived categories or cluster categories of finite dimensional algebras.
-Constructing such equivalences provides a mutual understanding of these categories and it is therefore an important subject in representation theory.
+It gives equivalences among various triangulated categories arising from different contexts, which provides a mutual understanding of these categories, and it is therefore an important subject in representation theory.
 Extensive studies on tilting theory for singularity categories e.g.\,\cite{AIR,BIY,FU,haI,HeI,HIMO,HO,IT,KST1,KMV,KRac,KLM,Na,U1}, also a survey article \cite{Iy18}, reveal that we often have a triangle equivalence

-for some finite dimensional algebra $A$, realizing the triangulated category $\sCM^\Z\!R$ as a canonical form of such, namely the derived category of an algebra.
-For the ungraded $\sCM R$, one has an equivalence \cite{haI}
+for some finite dimensional algebra $A$, realizing the triangulated category $\sCM R$ as a canonical form of such.
+Here the right-hand-side is the {\it $n$-cluster category} \cite{BMRRT,Am09} of $A$ which is obtained as (the triangulated hull of) an orbit category of the derived category $\Db(\mod A)$.

-for the autoequivalence $F$ on $\Db(\mod A)$ corresponding to the degree shift functor on $\sCM^\Z\!R$.
-Here the symbol $(-)_\triangle$ means the triangulated hull \cite{Ke05}.